CalvinVon/vue-mount/README.md

 ## **`mount(MountOptions)`**
 - **Arguments:** { MountOptions }
 - **Returns:** { Vue }
-- **Details:** Mount Vue component, update the component tree and return a Vue component instance, calling the method multiple times will **ONLY mount once**
+- **Details:** Mount Vue component, update the component tree and return a Vue component instance.
+> Calling the method after the component was destroyed will **re-mount** the component.

+> Calling the method multiple times will **ONLY mount once**

 ## **`set(MountDataOptions)`**
 - **Arguments:** { MountDataOptions }